cedsvrn/Q-A-data-science/README.md

 # Data Science Knowledge
-Regrouping all the courses / questions I find interesting in DS.
+Regrouping all the courses / questions I find interesting on DS.